 A. Yes, a total of nine units may be transferred.
 Please note that there is a seven-year time limit for completing our MLIS and MARA programs.
 That means that courses completed more than seven years prior to a student’s graduation date do not count toward the degree requirements.
 For example, if you were to complete a course through the Open Classes program in 2014 and were accepted to the MLIS program in 2016, the Open Classes course could only be used to meet MLIS program graduation requirements if you complete the MLIS program by 2021.
-MLIS students may choose up to 9 units of their 27 elective units from our iSchool MARA program.
+MLIS students may choose up to 9 units of their 27 elective units from our iSchool MARA program, or no more than 6 units of INFM classes.
 Note that the maximum number of units that can be transferred into your MLIS degree, (iSchool Open Classes, SJSU World Languages or other institutions such as WISE) is 9 units.
 Teacher librarian credential students must choose available Open Classes topics from the Teacher Librarian Credential required courses.

 A. Yes.
 New students can get an early start on completing electives, and then use those completed courses to meet graduation requirements for the MLIS or MARA program.
 For example, if you are admitted for fall, you may take courses through the Open Classes program in the spring or summer sessions before you start your fall classes.
 Admitted students who choose to start early are cautioned to only take one class before starting the program.
 This is because introductory and core courses are not offered in the Open Classes program.
 You must be ready to take an elective without the benefit of the introductory courses.
 We want students to have a strong start and to not overload themselves before starting the program.
 Teacher librarian credential students must choose available Open Classes topics from the Teacher Librarian Credential required courses.